valsol-com/loomio-deploy/README.md

 Tell the server what regular tasks it needs to run.
 These tasks include:

 * Noticing which proposals are closing in 24 hours and notifying users.
-* Closing motions and notifying users they have closed.
+* Closing proposals and notifying users they have closed.
 * Sending "Yesterday on Loomio", a digest of activity users have not already read.
+This is sent to users at 6am in their local timezone.

 The following command appends some lines of text onto the system crontab file.